Vermilion Peak

 Vermilion Peak is a mountain in Colorado.
-It is one of 637 Colorado peaks above 13,000 feet (3962 m).
+It is one of 637 Colorado peaks above 13,000 feet (13,900 ft).
 It is located in the San Juan Range, and is the 74th highest mountain in Colorado.
 It is named Vermilion Peak because of the red-orange color it takes on when the sun shines on it.
 It is 9.7 miles ESE of Gladstone Peak.